 Thankfully when I left there I rediscovered my sew-jo which had gone missing in action somewhere in the intervening years.

 These days I have much more time for sewing and I’m building up a pretty impressive stash of fabric along with an ever-growing pattern collection.
 I don’t think I’ve ever thrown away a pattern since I was first buying them for my O-level so I must have literally hundreds.
 I draft my own patterns from time to time too.

-If you take a look through my blog you’ll get some idea of the things I like to make and the interests outside of sewing that I enjoy.
+If you take a look through my posts you’ll get some idea of the things I like to make and the interests outside of sewing that I enjoy.
 Sewing and dressmaking is what I love to do as much as I can and every now and again I remember to write about it here.